The technology that moves genereAvventura: The Terrific Menace of the Invaders from Audiogalaxy (GA:TTMOTIFA)

 optimize the performances, but then

-the files weighed too much.
+weighed too much.

 Fortunately for us (we could say that